Men of War: Assault Squad 2 on Steam - User reviews, Price & Information

 Men of War: Assault Squad 2 offers both single-player and multi-player modes.

-Men of War: Assault Squad 2 includes Co-op mode where you can team up with friends.
+Men of War: Assault Squad 2 offers both Co-op and PvP modes.

 There are 5 DLCs available for Men of War: Assault Squad 2.
 Explore additional content available for Men of War: Assault Squad 2 on Steam.